skyscrapers/documentation/kubernetes/aws_secrets_manager.md

 Note that the synced `Secret` object will only exist as long as there's a Pod mounting the `SecretProviderClass`.
 If no Pods are using the `SecretProviderClass`, the CSI driver will stop syncing the `Secret` object and delete it.

+> [!IMPORTANT]
-**⚠️Important notice⚠️**: mounted content and sync'ed Kubernetes `Secret` do not get updated automatically when:
+> mounted content and sync'ed Kubernetes `Secret` do not get updated automatically when:

 - the secret/key is updated in external secrets store after the initial pod deployment, the updated secret is not automatically reflected in the Pod mount or the Kubernetes `Secret`
 - the `SecretProviderClass` is updated after the Pod was initially created